Schwan-Stabilo

-The Schwan-Stabilo Group is a German corporate group based in Heroldsberg.
+Schwanhäußer Industrie Holding GmbH & Co.
+KG, commonly known as Schwan-Stabilo, is a German corporate group based in Heroldsberg.
 Established in 1855, the company is made up of two private manufacturing companies, "Schwan Cosmetics International GmbH" (maker of cosmetics) and "Stabilo International GmbH" (maker of stationery products).

 Schwan-Stabilo has three divisions for its business operations, they are "Writing instruments" (Stabilo), "Cosmetics" (Schwan Cosmetics), and the most recent, "Outdoor", with four subsidiaries makers of outdoor recreation equipment acquired in the 2010s, they are: Deuter Sport GmbH (backpacks), Ortovox (mountaineering), Maier Sports (skiing), and former Maier's brand Gonso (cycling).

 History

 The company was founded as "Grossberger & Kurz Bleistiftfabrik" by Geoff Grossberger and Hermann Kurz in Nuremberg in 1855, as a pencil manufacturer.
 It was established in Nuremberg, also alongside other pencil manufacturers such as Staedtler and Faber-Castell, because the area was surrounded by graphite and clay mines.

 Ten years later, the company was purchased by Gustav Schwanhäusser.
 Taking the first part from the family name, the company was renamed "Schwan Bleistift Fabrik" and started using the swan logo as one of the earliest trademarks.
 The swan was also chosen to symbolise the values of purity and beauty.

 In 1925, the Stabilo brand is launched by the company.
 During those years, The first eyebrow pencil was created from a "dermatograph", which surgeons use in operations to mark the skin.
 The first export of eyebrow pencils to the United States laid the foundations for the cosmetics business.
 In 1929, due to a problem in the process of manufacturing, pencils were not completely coated, leaving them with white edges.
 Thus the edge stripes would remain as a trademark of the company.

 During the Great Depression, Schwan had three brands: Stabilo premium pencils for the most demanding users, Othello pencils for mass markets and Swano non-toxic pencils for children.

 The British Air Force bombed the greater Nuremberg area for the first time in August 1940.
-On 2 January 1945, several hundred bombers hit Nuremberg and the Schwanhäuser's factory, that left the city in ruins and the factory severely damage.
+On 2 January 1945, several hundred bombers hit Nuremberg and the Schwanhäuser's factory, that left the city in ruins and the factory severely damaged.
 Further air raids followed until the city was taken by the US troops on 16 April 1945, after twelve years of nazi government.
 During the post-war period, the Lirola lip stick became popular among women.
 The company rebuilt its factory in the same city.